Citigroup names Jane Fraser as first woman CEO - RFI

 She will take over the top job in February, replacing Michael Corbat who will retire.

-Fraser, who currently serves as president and CEO of global consumer banking, and, will join the board of directors immediately, the bank said.
-She has held prior roles in Latin America and investment banking
+Fraser, who has served as president and CEO of global consumer banking since 2019, will join the board of directors immediately, the bank said.
+She has held prior roles for Citi in Latin America and in investment banking.

 "I am honored by the Board's decision and grateful to Mike for his leadership and support," Fraser said in a press release.